 4. Keep meaningful photos or keepsakes around.
 Pictures and mementos that evoke positive memories can help jog the memory and create healthy reminiscing.

 5. Add orienting items.
-In the room where dementia patients spend most of their time, consider adding an easy-to-read clock and calendar that clearly show the time, day, and date.
+In the room where dementia patients spend most of their time, consider adding an easy-to-read clock and calendar that clearly shows the time, day, and date.
 This can help support cognitive function and help them feel less confused.

 You don’t have to spend a lot of money to make home adaptations that can be life-changing for those suffering from Alzheimer’s or dementia.
 Try to put yourself in their shoes and think of ways to make their days more pleasant and less stressful.
 It will make your life as a caregiver much easier, too!